Symbolk/SmartCommitCore/README.md

 ### 1. JAR Usage

-Download the latest jar from [releases], and run the following command:
+Download the latest jar from [releases], or build one with `gradle fatJar -x test`, and run the following command:

 [releases]: https://github.com/Symbolk/SmartCommitCore/releases